MehulBafna/Graph-Polynomials/README.md

 # Graph-Polynomials

+Graph polynomials play a vital role in algebraic graph theory.
+Below are two of such polynomials namely independence and domination polynomial.

 ## **Independence polynomial**

 To delve into the concept of independence polynomial, it is required to go through the notion of independent sets.